Judge Tears Apart Republican Lawsuit Alleging Bias In Gmail Spam Filter (arstechnica.com) 184

 Yeah.
 I wonder what would happen if the NRA separated their membership into two, so you could choose whether to join the training/safety arm but not the political arm.
 I have absolutely no problem giving money to the former, for instructor credentialing, for range insurance, or even just to support an outstanding organization that does great things for the firearms world, but I don't want to support the political arm.
 It sounds like you may feel similarly.

-Actually, I'd love to support the political arm, t
+Actually, I'd love to support the political arm, too, if they'd just acquire a little integrity.

 Duh?
 (Score:3)